12 Cat Hairball Remedies That Really Work

 Nulo Freestyle Hairball Management Food

-One reader of Facebook commented, “I’ve not had to use anything extra since switching them all to Nulo Hairball Management.”
+One reader from Facebook commented, “I’ve not had to use anything extra since switching them all to Nulo Hairball Management.”
 We love to hear about things that work for real pet parents!

-This food contains miscanthus grass, which is loaded with fiber to help your cat pass hairballs, as well as essential fatty acids to keep your cat’s digestive tract lubricated.
+This food promotes hairball control, as it contains miscanthus grass, which is loaded with fiber to help your cat pass hairballs as well as essential fatty acids to keep your cat’s digestive tract lubricated.

 Purina One Hairball Formula